Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/applications/maintenance/maintenance-template.md

 If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.
+If this is an application for a follow-up grant (the continuation of an earlier, successful EW CF grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview